Colaski/SwAuth/README.md

 ### Built-in Support

-SwAuth has build in support for some Web API's:
+SwAuth has build in support for some Web API's with more to come:

 - Spotify